COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Jack told his doctor that the pain started in the middle of the night.
 He hadn't been involved in an accident, and he'd never had back problems before.

-His doctor told him that an over-the-counter pain medicine like acetaminophen (such as Tylenol) could probably take care of the pain.
-He also gave him a prescription for a stronger pain pill, just in case.
+His doctor told him that an over-the-counter pain medicine like ibuprofen (such as Advil) could probably take care of the pain.

 "He said I should walk if possible and try to be active," Jack says.
 "I asked about tests, like an X-ray, and he said that at this point, they would not help."